dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

   - **statement** must be used for all input code snippets.
   - **expression** must be used for all return values.

-  Both functions expect as string as input.
+  Both functions expect a string as argument.

 ### Example
 Now we look at a Markdown example description for Python and JavaScript.